Houtworm/minishell/Readme.md

 #### exit
 - exit should exit with 0
 - exit 123 should exit with 123
-- exit blabla should exit with a warning
+- exit blabla should exit with a warning and code -1
 #### alias
 - should be easy, it is like unset so easy extra points :)
 #### z